Photo credit: Sierra Club

-Dominion’s Renewable Generation tariff for large users of energy finds no takers; Amazon forces a change, with a new tariff in the works that will be available to others
+- Dominion’s Renewable Generation tariff for large users of energy finds no takers; Amazon forces a change, with a new tariff in the works that will be available to others

-Currently renewable energy projects are subject to a size limit of 1 MW.
+Currently non-utility renewable energy facilities are subject to a size limit of 1 MW for net-metered projects.
 These limitations constrain universities, corporations, data centers, and other large users of energy that might want to run on wind or solar.
 On top of this, the utilities’ interpretation of Virginia law prohibits a developer from building a wind farm or a solar array and selling the power directly to users under a power purchase agreement.

 In 2013, Dominion Power rolled out a Renewable Generation Tariff (PUE-2012-00142) to allow customers to buy larger amounts of renewable power from providers, with the utility acting as a go-between and collecting a monthly administrative fee.

-Late in 2014, Dominion signaled an interest in large-scale solar projects here, Dominion had announced it wanted to develop 400 MW of solar in Virginia.
+Well before Amazon and Microsoft showed an interest in large-scale solar projects here, Dominion had announced it wanted to develop 400 MW of solar in Virginia.
 In 2015, at the utility’s behest, two bills promoted the construction of utility-scale solar by declaring it in the public interest for utilities to build solar energy projects of at least 1 MW, and up to an aggregate of 500 MW.
-At the solar industry’s urging, the bill was amended to allow utilities the alternative of entering into PPAs for solar power prior to purchasing the generation facilities at a later date, an option with significant tax advantages.
+The bill was amended at the solar industry’s behest to allow utilities the alternative of entering into PPAs for solar power prior to purchasing the generation facilities at a later date, an option with significant tax advantages.

 With no utility buyers, Virginia has not been a friendly place for independent wind developers.
 In previous years a few wind farm proposals made it to the permitting stage before being abandoned, including in Highland County and on Poor Mountain near Roanoke.

-As of 2015, however, Apex Clean Energy is in the development stages for a wind farm of up to 80 MW in Botetourt County.
+Nonetheless, Apex Clean Energy is in the development stages for the 75-MW Rocky Forge wind farm in Botetourt County.
 No customer has been announced, but the company believes the project can produce electricity at a competitive price, given its good location and improved turbine technology.
 Construction is planned for 2017.

-The Clean Power Plan: better to switch than fight
+- The Clean Power Plan tries to make it better to switch than fight

 On August 3, 2015, EPA issued the final rule known as the Clean Power Plan.
 Under the rule, states with existing fossil-fuel generating plants must develop plans to reduce total carbon pollution from power plants, which could include using renewable energy as an offset to fossil fuel.
 In Virginia, the task of developing a state implementation plan (SIP) falls to the Department of Environmental Quality.
 Earlier this year the Supreme Court stayed implementation of the EPA rule while a Circuit Court considers a challenge, following which Virginia Republicans pushed through a budget provision prohibiting DEQ from developing a SIP while the federal rule is stayed.